MimIR 0.1

 Summary

-The following table summarizes all important casts:
+The following table summarizes the most important axiom matches:

 dynamic_cast